Sunhak Peace Prize

 The Sunhak Peace Prize is an award.
 It was established to continue the legacy of Sun Myung Moon, founder of the Unification Church, and is given biennially in Seoul, Korea, in recognition of individuals and organizations that have made contributions to help resolve worldwide suffering, poverty, and threats to the environment.

 Laureates are selected by the Sunhak Peace Prize Selection Committee, chaired by the former President of the European Commission and the first chair of the GAVI Board, José Manuel Barroso.
 The Prize is organized by the Sunhak Peace Prize Foundation, chaired by Thomas G. Walsh.

 The Prize is awarded by the Universal Peace Federation (UPF), founded by South Korean Unification Church leader Hak Ja Han.
-Eligible laureates must be living at the time of the nomination in order to receive the award.

-Purpose

 The Sunhak Peace Prize is awarded to those acknowledged as contributors to peace and human development.
 It was founded at the behest of Hak Ja Han Moon, the widow of Sun Myung Moon, to honor his ideals and achievements as an alternative to the Nobel Peace Prize.
 It advocates for sustainable human development, conflict resolution, and ecological conservation.

+Eligible laureates must be living at the time of the nomination in order to receive the award.